kyma-project/kyma/docs/kyma/04-01-overview.md

 | `knative-eventing` | ✅ | ✅ |
 | `knative-build` | ⛔ | ⛔ |

->**NOTE**: To include Velero in the installation process, you need to set it up first.
+>**NOTE**: To include backup in the installation process, you need to set it up first.
 Use the Kyma backup [setup instructions](/components/backup#overview-overview) to do so.

 ## Installation guides